 Add the eggs, one at a time, then add the vanilla, beating until well incorporated.

 Add the dry ingredients in 2 to 3 additions, and mix on low speed until just incorporated.

 Fold in the chocolate chips and the walnuts until well mixed.

 Place the dough into the prepared 9-inch square baking pan, spread evenly and bake in the preheated oven for about 25 minutes.

 Remove from the oven and cool to room temperature.

 Cut the bars into 16 squares (make sure to remove the parchment paper from the bottom of the bars) and serve as is or with a sprinkling of confectioner’s sugar.

 If desired, drizzle chocolate and/or caramel glaze over the bars.

 For the caramel glaze: Place caramel candies and water in a small heavy saucepan and stir until melted and smooth.
 Dip a teaspoon into the warm glaze and with a backward/forward motion drizzle the caramel over the bars.

-For the chocolate glaze: Place chocolate, butter and corn syrup on the top part of a double boiler over (not touching) simmering water and whisk until fully melted and smooth.
+For the chocolate glaze: Place chocolate, butter, and corn syrup in the top part of a double boiler over (not touching) simmering water and whisk until fully melted and smooth.
 While the glaze is still warm to the touch, use a teaspoon to drizzle the chocolate glaze over the bars with a backward/forward motion.